 More transparent and enforceable career development provisions

-Stronger protections against arbitrary layoffs, the right to performance reviews
+Stronger protections against arbitrary layoffs, and the right to performance reviews

 Stronger protections against harassment and discrimination